-Welcome to Lake Titicaca!
+How to Get to Lake Titicaca!

-At 12,507 feet, it’s the highest navigable lake in the world ~ which means that the sun is incredibly strong!
-Sunscreen and a hat are absolute musts at this altitude, and if you try to hike at this elevation (which you’ll likely be doing if you’re visiting the islands on Lake Titicaca), you may be sucking some serious wind: the altitude here is no joke.
+At 12,507 feet, Lake Titicaca is the highest navigable lake in the world ~ which means the sun is incredibly strong!
+Sunscreen and a hat are absolute MUSTS at this altitude.
+And if you try hiking at this elevation (which you’ll likely be doing if you visit the islands on Lake Titicaca), you may be sucking some serious wind: the altitude here is no joke.

 Lake Titicaca Info

-- Altitude: 12,500 feet
+- Altitude at Lake Titicaca: 12,500 feet

-- Cost: $45-150+ (varies by tour company & transport used)
+- Cost of an Island Stay: $45-150+ (varies by tour company & transport used)

-- When I Visited: January 2016
+- When I Visited Lake Titicaca: January 2016

-- Indigenous Culture: Uros
+- Indigenous Culture at Lake Titcaca: Uros

 - Languages Spoken: Peruvian & Quechua (some English)

-- Nearest City: Puno, Peru
+- Nearest City to Lake Titicaca, on Peruvian Side: Puno, Peru

 - Fun Fact: Highest navigable lake in the world!